DUCK CONFIT CREPES

 TIP – This batter will keep for 1-2 days and will actually be better if prepared the night before.

 - Repeat until the batter is used up.
-You should have about 8 crepes.
+You should have about 8 pancakes.

 - Keep warm until ready to serve

-- Serve as you would Peking duck, with the confit legs, shredded into small, bite-sized pieces with the warm crepes.
-We then serve ours with a tart jam – in this case rhubarb, a honey-mustard sauce, cornichons and some soft delicate leaves.
-Encourage diners to build their own crepe but a combo of everything works wonderfully.
+- Serve these duck pancakes you would Peking duck, with the confit legs, shredded into small, bite-sized pieces with the warm crepes.
+We then serve ours with a tart jam – in this case, rhubarb, a honey-mustard sauce, cornichons and some soft delicate leaves.
+Encourage diners to build their own pancake but a combination of everything works wonderfully.